 These condensed consolidated interim financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 These condensed consolidated interim financial statements comply with International Accounting Standard 34, Interim Financial Reporting ("IAS 34").
-These condensed consolidated interim financial statements compliated interim financial statements, including comparatives, have been prepared on the basis of IFRS standards that are published at the time of preparation and that are effective on June 30, 2019.
+These condensed consolidated interim financial statements, including comparatives, have been prepared on the basis of IFRS standards that are published at the time of preparation and that are effective on September 30, 2019.